 lists an EPA Establishment number

 The Joint Information Center has also confirmed that five individuals are in the Covid D-19 Care Unit at the Guam Memorial Hospital.
 Two of these individuals are receiving Intensive Care Unit (ICU) level care and both are stable.

-Contact tracing is ongoing and indicates that four of GMHA’s COVID-19 patients are connected to the
+Contact tracing is ongoing and indicates that four of GMHA’s COVID-19 patients are connected to the same household.

 The JIC is also aware of a separate viral message on chat groups and social media alerting people of contact tracing efforts including calling individuals and requesting for personal information or payment information for test kits and test results.
 The viral message is unofficial and the Department of Public Health and Social Services will never ask for social security numbers, credit card, or banking information during official contact tracing calls.